15 Side Hustles You Can Start Today

 Transcribing audio files

 Sites like Rev match you with companies that pay outside contractors to transcribe audio files into documents for them.
+This is perfect if you have great attention to detail and are self-motivated.

 Tutoring in a second language

 Do you speak more than one language?
 Many parents often look for second language tutors for their young children.
 You can teach in-person or online classes.
+Similarly to music lessons, you can offer this as a package deal with babysitting or tutoring in other subjects.

-Website testing & online survey taking
+Website testing & online survey-taking